-On 25 February 2015, Intesa Sanpaolo received the ECB's final decision concerning the specific capital requirements that Intesa Sanpaolo had to meet on a consolidated basis, being 9% in terms of Common Equity Tier 1 ratio and 11.5% in terms of Total Capital ratio.
-A further decision was received from the ECB on 27 November 2015 concerning the capital requirements to be observed with effect from 1 January 2016, in light of the results of the Supervisory Review and Evaluation Process (SREP), which consisted of a consolidated capital requirement of 9.5% in terms of CET1 ratio.
-See also "Recent Developments - Outcome of the 2016 Supervisory Review and Evaluation Processs" below.
-On 17 April 2015, Intesa Sanpaolo - upon CONSOB's request dated 14 April 2015, with regards to the press release dated 22 April 2014 which announced that Intesa Sanpaolo and UniCredit S.p.A. ("UniCredit") signed a memorandum of understanding with Alvarez & Marsal and KKR concerning the management of a "selected portfolio of receivables under restructuring", as well as with regards to news leaks concerning the status of the project - provided the following information:
+On 17 April 2015, Intesa Sanpaolo - upon CONSOB's request dated as of 14 April 2015, with regards to the press release dated as of 22 April 2014 which announced that Intesa Sanpaolo and UniCredit S.p.A. ("UniCredit") signed a memorandum of understanding with Alvarez & Marsal and KKR concerning the management of a "selected portfolio of receivables under restructuring", as well as with regards to recent news leaks concerning the status of the project - provided the following information.

-- Following the signing of the memorandum of understanding, the parties analyzed the issues concerning the project's corporate and contractual structure.
+- 1. Following the signing of the memorandum of understanding, the parties have analyzed the issues concerning the project's corporate and contractual structure.
 Intesa Sanpaolo's Management Board, at its meeting held on 17 March 2015, and UniCredit's Board of Directors, at its meeting held on 9 April 2015, approved the participation in the project with KKR and Alvarez & Marsal, granting the respective competent managerial bodies the responsibility for the final definition of the structure, the economics and contractual documentation as well as the selection of the portfolios involved. - 2.
-During the then ongoing negotiation phase, the main corporate features of the initial structure under which the project should be implemented consisted of a securitization vehicle (the "130 Vehicle") and of a joint-stock company (the "SPA"), controlling the 130 Vehicle and whose controlling shareholder would be KKR.
-Intesa Sanpaolo and UniCredit would not control (not even jointly) the abovementioned companies, nor will such banks exercise any form of notable influence, although a participating relationship is not excluded.
+During the ongoing negotiation phase, the main corporate features of the initial structure under which the project should be implemented consist of a securitization vehicle (the "130 Vehicle") and of a joint-stock company (the "SPA"), controlling the 130 Vehicle and whose controlling shareholder will be KKR.
+Intesa Sanpaolo and UniCredit will not control (not even jointly) the abovementioned companies, nor will such banks exercise any form of notable influence, although a participating relationship is not excluded.

-To the above structure would be transferred certain portfolios of receivables - basically arising from medium and long-term loans (which will be acquired by the 130 Vehicle) - as well as of equity instruments - such as shares or participating instruments (which will be acquired by SPA) - towards certain non-listed borrowers which might appreciate following financial and industrial restructuring; the global nominal amount of such portfolios would be around \in 1,000,000,000.
-As consideration for such transfer, the banks would receive notes of diversified seniority issued by the 130 Vehicle and - where applicable - participating instruments issued by SPA.
+To the above structure will be transferred certain portfolios of receivables - basically arising from medium and long-term loans (which will be acquired by the 130 Vehicle) - as well as of equity instruments - such as shares or participating instruments (which will be acquired by SPA) - towards certain non-listed borrowers which might appreciate following financial and industrial restructuring; the global nominal amount of such portfolios will be around $\in 1,000,000,000,000$.
+As consideration for such transfer, the banks will receive notes of diversified seniority issued by the 130 Vehicle and - where applicable - participating instruments issued by SPA.

-3. The operating management of the companies involved in the above described structure controlled by KKR - which would also provide the resources needed for adequate new finance injections - would be the responsibility of an independent management, with significant experience in the areas of restructuring and turnaround that would have the possibility to rely upon the skilled support of Alvarez & Marsal, which would act as Preferred Asset Manager Advisor.
-The responsibilities for the management of the portfolios to be transferred would belong exclusively to such companies, controlled by KKR, which would independently make all decisions concerning the management, with a view to optimizing the appreciation and disposal of such assets.

-- 4. The possible consequences upon the banks' balance sheets of the effects of the deployment of the project as well as of the development of the restructuring processes, together with prudential regulation issues, were under analysis and discussion with the competent authorities. - 5.
-The project was aimed at allowing management of the restructuring portfolios to occur in the framework of turnaround and re-launching of medium-large companies, benefitting from industrial restructuring expertise and new money injection as well as leveraging on primary managerial skills and new governance.
-Indeed the possibility to manage globally the portfolios involved in each restructuring process and the immediate availability of new finance were crucial to enhance the promptness and effectiveness of the actions taken in such restructuring processes.
+- 3. The operating management of the companies involved in the above described structure controlled by KKR which will also provide the resources needed for adequate new finance injections will be the responsibility of an independent management, with significant experience in the areas of restructuring and turnaround that will have the possibility to rely upon the skilled support of Alvarez & Marsal, which will act as Preferred Asset Manager Advisor.
+The responsibilities for the management of the portfolios to be transferred will belong exclusively to such companies, controlled by KKR, which will independently make all decisions concerning the management, with a view to optimizing the appreciation and disposal of such assets. - 4.
+The possible consequences upon the banks' balance sheets of the effects of the deployment of the project as well as of the development of the restructuring processes, together with prudential regulation issues, have been under analysis and discussion with the competent authorities. - 5.
+The project is aimed at allowing that management of the restructuring portfolios to occur in the framework of turnaround and re-launching of medium-large companies, benefitting from industrial restructuring expertise and new money injection as well as leveraging on primary managerial skills and new governance.
+Indeed the possibility to manage globally the portfolios involved in each restructuring process and the immediate availability of new finance are crucial to enhance the promptness and effectiveness of the actions taken in such restructuring processes.

-On 27 April 2015, at the Ordinary Shareholders' Meeting of Intesa Sanpaolo, the resolutions detailed below were passed:
+On 27 April 2015, at the Ordinary Shareholders' Meeting of Intesa Sanpaolo the resolutions detailed below were passed.